qabbes/etf-dashboard/README.md

 ## Project Overview

-The ETF Dashboard scrapes ETF data from selected sources, stores the data in AWS S3, and displays it in a user-friendly frontend dashboard.
-The backend is fully serverless, leveraging AWS Lambda, API Gateway, and S3.
+The ETF Dashboard scrapes ETF data from selected sources, stores the data in AWS S3, and displays it in a user-friendly frontend dashboard hosted on an EC2.
+The backend is fully serverless, leveraging AWS Lambda and S3.

 ## ⚙️ Tech Stack